 And this permission is obtained by sending them a follow request.
 Once they accept your request, you’ll be able to view their content.
 And, if your request has been rejected by the next party, it’s a sign that they don’t want you to access their content.

-Let’s get straight to the point: there is no straightforward setting or option of prohibiting someone from sending you a follow request on Instagram.
+Unfortunatelly, you can’t turn off follow request on Instagram.
+As there is no straightforward setting or option for prohibiting someone from sending you a follow request.
 As a private account owner, you get a choice about whether or not you can accept their follow request, but sending one is totally their choice.

 Ask them to stop